isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     #include <cstdarg>

-    void error(int severity ...) // ``severity'' followed by a zero-terminated list of char*s; write the C-style strings to cerr
+    void error(int severity ...) // "severity" followed by a zero-terminated list of char*s; write the C-style strings to cerr
     {
         va_list ap;             // a magic type for holding arguments va_start(ap, severity); // arg startup: "severity" is the first argument of error()